EdTechChris/python-scripts/README.md

 # python-scripts
 Various automation scripts in Python.
 I use these for day to day sysadmin functions for managing Macs and iPads with Jamf Pro, though they aren't necessarily limited to those platforms.
+Some of these are borrowed either directly or in part from others.

 ### Scripts ###